 - A student does not reveal to Housing officials that his/her roommate has an unauthorized person living in the residence halls;

-- A member of an organization who hears another member repeatedly harass a person but does not intervene and report the conduct.
+- A member of an organization who hears another member is repeatedly harassing another individual (e.g., hazing, general harassment, etc.) but does not intervene and/or report the conduct.

 Concordia provides students with access to computer labs, computer networks, and the internet as a privilege—illegal behavior and/or violations of University policy may result in the loss of this privilege.
 It is the University’s intention that these services be utilized first for academic pursuits.
 Students may utilize these services for personal or recreational purposes so long as these activities do not interfere with other students’ academic pursuits.

 Please note that it is the student’s responsibility to protect their own property.
 The University will not be held liable for damage or loss of privacy due to computer hacking, viruses and/or worms, or other forms of electronic invasion.

 - Students are not allowed to use campus technology for business purposes